Dodgers' Stunning Yasiel Puig Blockbuster Could All but Seal Bryce Harper Splash

 The possibility that Bryce Harper becomes a member of the Los Angeles Dodgers took a step closer to reality Friday.

 The big story for the time being is what the Dodgers subtracted in a blockbuster trade with the Cincinnati Reds.
-Going out are outfielders Yasiel Puig and Matt Kemp and left-hander Alex Wood, plus a bundle of cash.
+Going out are outfielders Yasiel Puig and Matt Kemp, left-hander Alex Wood and infielder Kyle Farmer, plus a bundle of cash.
 Coming in are a washed-up starting pitcher and a couple of prospects:

 MLBRosterMoves @MLBRosterMoves